agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Claim**: There is a case where there is GDP increase and investment increase but consumption still decreases.

-**re-write Claim**: Foreign investment increase and electricity consumption decrease happen at the same time.
+**re-write Claim**: Foreign investment increase, GDP increase but electricity consumption decrease happen at the same time.

 **Example-sub**: Libya has decrease in GDP, decrease in investment but still increases in consumption.